NithinKS007/EP-Microservices/README.md

 - `GET /health` on `api-gateway`
 - `GET /health` on each downstream service

-These are adequate for local liveness checks, but production should distinguish:
+These are adequate for local liveness checks

-- liveness
-- readiness
-- dependency health
-- synthetic business-journey health

 ### Booking and payment endpoints